Saptak625/TI-84PlusCEPrograms/README.md

 ### SNAKECE
 Open-Source Release of Snake.
 Gameplay is highly adjustable.

+### SNELLLAW
+A Simple Snell's Law Calculator.
+Enter 3 givens (2 Angles and 1 IoR OR 1 Angle and 2 IoRs) and returns unknown.

 ### SPHRVSF
 Calculates the Volume and Surface Area of a Sphere.